 - In the UK, a requirement for listed companies, asset owners and asset managers to publish a climate transition plan from FY 2023-24 is proposed and will be consulted on by Financial Conduct Authority (FCA).
 This will follow the final recommendations of the UK Transition Plan Taskforce.

 - The EU Corporate Sustainability Reporting Directive (CSRD) makes specific reference to companies publishing a transition plan.
-The European Sustainability Reporting Standards (ESRS) on climate change will cover further details of requirements for climate transition plans.
+The European Sustainability Reporting Standards (ESRS) E1 on climate change requires companies to disclose their transition plan and details what information should be included.

 - The proposed draft US Securities and Exchange Commission (SEC) disclosure requirements include publishing climate transition plans.